flokoe/bash-hackers-wiki/docs/scripting/posparams.md

 ### All Positional Parameters

-Sometimes it\'s necessary to just \"relay\" or \"pass\" given arguments to another program.
-It\'s very inefficient to do that in one of these loops, as you will destroy integrity, most likely (spaces!).
+Sometimes it's necessary to just \"relay\" or \"pass\" given arguments to another program.
+It's very inefficient to do that in one of these loops, as you will destroy integrity, most likely (spaces!).

 The shell developers created `$*` and `$@` for this purpose.